10 Best Negotiation Books [Updated 2021]

 #1 – Getting to Yes: Negotiating Agreement Without Giving In

-This book was originally written 35 years ago in the year 1981.
+This negotiation skills book was originally written 35 years ago in the year 1981.
 It was a best-selling non-fiction book, written by Roger Fisher and William L. Ury.
 Since then, it has been updated a few times.
-Its 1991 update was co-authored by Bruce Patton and the book has appeared on the Business Week bestseller list for many years.
+Its 1991 update was co-authored by Bruce Patton, and the book has appeared on the Business Week bestseller list for many years.

 This edition is for you if you are a beginner in the world of negotiations.
 It makes your concepts of negotiation clear and makes you understand how great negotiators think.
 This edition takes examples to make you aware of what mistakes you could be prone to while going through the process of negotiation.
 You would never forget to avoid these mistakes because the book teaches these lessons by providing real-life examples.

-- This book discusses every basic lesson that any negotiator would have ever learned.
+- It discusses every basic lesson that any negotiator would have ever learned.

-- The edition on negotiation insists on things like not bargaining over positions, keeping people separate from the problem, focusing on objective criteria and getting the other side to play.
+- This negotiation book insists on things like not bargaining over positions, keeping people separate from the problem, focusing on objective criteria, and getting the other side to play.